SpotDraft/django-easy-audit/README.md

 This app allows you to keep track of every action taken by your users.

+## SpotDraft Changes
+- Use ipware package to detect Remote IP Address.
+Please see documentation for configuration options
+- Save ClientIP for CRUDEvent

 ## Quickstart

 1. Install Django Easy Audit by running `pip install django-easy-audit`.